natcap/invest.users-guide/source/sdr.rst

 |

-**The soil erodibility values (K) in this table are in US customary units** based on the OMAFRA Fact sheet.
+**The soil erodibility values (K) in this table are in US customary units, and require the 0.1317 conversion mentioned above.** Values are based on the OMAFRA Fact sheet.
 Soil textural classes can be derived from the FAO guidelines for soil description (FAO, 2006, Figure 4).

-A particular case is the K value for water bodies, for which soil maps may not indicate any soil type.
+A special case is the K value for water bodies, for which soil maps may not indicate any soil type.
 A value of 0 can be used, assuming that no soil loss occurs in water bodies.

+Sometimes, soil maps may also have holes in places that aren't water bodies (such as glaciers.)
+Here, look at a land cover map to see what is happening on the landscape.
+If it is a place where erosion is unlikely to happen (such as rock outcrops), a value of 0 may be used.
+However, if the area seems like it should have soil data, you can use a nearest neighbor GIS function, or manually set those areas to the dominant soil type that surrounds the missing data.

 Land Use/Land Cover
 ^^^^^^^^^^^^^^^^^^^